-- There are many clients who complete a ten-series but due to their performance levels, physical stresses or other reasons my need to continue with an Advanced Series.
+- There are many clients who complete a ten-series but due to their performance levels, physical stresses, or other clients may need to continue with an Advanced Series.

-- Other clients may only decide to complete a certain part of the Ten Series such as the superficial layers (Session1-3).
+- Some clients may only decide to complete a certain part of the Ten Series such as the superficial layers (Session 1-3).

 - There may be some clients who have specific needs or goals and require a modified Mini- Series that only addresses those.

 - Some clients experience great results and may decide to receive another ten series after taking a break for several months or years.

 - Other clients may view Rolfing as an important way of maintaining their bodies and come in for regular "tune ups / maintenance".
 This is more common among athletes, runners, dancers, adults with scoliosis and heavy computer / tech users.